 The usher made an announcement, silencing the room, and then I cautiously entered the glass bridge, scanned the now blank beige room that in an instant it turned a blinding black.
 Then it began.

 The 360 Theater came to life.
 In that very moment, I knew she was right.

 For the first time my life, an elusive dream has somehow come true.
 I was flying.
-I truly was flying, over a tropical forest smiling at the world below, floating over an African safari, swimming freely into the depths of the beauty of the open sea.
+I was truly flying, over a tropical forest smiling at the world below, floating over an African safari, swimming freely into the depths of the open sea, reveling in its breathtaking beauty.
 I was Peter Pan, the lost boy in Never Never Land.
 My skin no longer had wrinkles, I had no worries, the weight of the world was lifted off my feeble shoulders.
 I was once again that bright-eyed, inquisitive five year old who saw the world full of possibilities.

-My eyes welled with tears as I smiled the purest smile I had ever smiled.
-I was overwhelmed with an unexplanable type of happiness.
-I quickly glimpsed the little boy next to me tightly holding his fathers hands shocked at what he was seeing, the couple in front occasionally kissed each other and I realised that everyone of us in this room had not a single thought except the unbelievable happiness that enveloped us.
+My eyes welled with tears as I smiled the sincerest smile I had ever smiled.
+I was overwhelmed with an unexplainable type of happiness.
+I quickly glimpsed the little boy next to me who was tightly holding his fathers hands, shocked at what he was seeing.
+The couple in front occasionally kissed each other and I realised that everyone of us in this room had not a single thought except the unbelievable happiness that enveloped us.

 In those fifteen minutes I felt as if I had finally found the utopia I had been searching for since my birth.
 It was the happiness of a first kiss, the euphoria of a first child, the unparalleled of happiness of the sincerest “I love you.”